Halley Research Station: Base life

 The Halley summer season runs from as early as mid-October when the first plane lands, until early March when the ship has left and the last aircraft leaves, visiting Rothera Research Station before heading to South America.

 Significant dates in the winter are sundown (last day when the Sun can be seen) on April 29, midwinter on June 21 and sunrise (first day when the Sun rises after winter) on August 13.
 Traditionally, the oldest person on base lowers the tattered flag on sundown and the youngest raises a new one on sunrise.

 In popular culture

 The 2019 movie Where'd You Go, Bernadette ends with footage and animated renderings of Halley VI.
+The 2013 Scottish Book of the Year 'Empire Antarctica' by Gavin Francis documents a winter spent at Halley.